 These elements are not distinguishable to the user, and the distinction is made purely for the purposes of explanation.
-The following figure shows the software architecture.

-Figure 26: Software Architecture
+Figure 13: Software structure

-The software, which executes on the main processor, can be divided into a number of functions as illustrated above.
+The software can be divided into a number of functions as illustrated above.
 Each function is further broken down into a number of separate tasks.
 These tasks are then run according to a scheduler.
 They are run at either a fixed rate or they are event driven.
-The tasks communicate with each other as and when required.
+The tasks communicate with each other as required.